MartaLourido/letsrecyclethegame/project-readme.md

 ## Backlog

--I have to add a scoreboard
+- I have to add a scoreboard
--Improve the game with colored bins to choose according to the type of trash that falls
+- Improve the game with colored bins to choose according to the type of trash that falls

 ## Data structure
 Classes and methods definition.